10 Best Kettlebell Swing Alternatives (For Home Or Gym)

 A varied 20-minute punchbag routine will work the entire body in a very similar way to performing kettlebell swings.

-Depending on your fitness level, you may need to incorporate small pauses into your 20 minutes.
+• Depending on your fitness level, you may need to incorporate scheduled rest periods into your 20 minutes.

 What Can I Substitute For Kettlebells At Home?